pgRouting/workshop/docs/basic/data.rst

 These requirements are met on OSGeoLive.
 When the required software is installed, open a terminal window by pressing :code:`ctrl-alt-t` and follow the instructions.
 Information about installing OSGeoLive can be found on :doc:`../general-intro/osgeolive`.

-.. note:: If OSGeoLive is not being used, please refer to the chapter's appendix to set up the user "user".
+.. note:: If OSGeoLive is not being used, please refer to the chapter's appendix to set up the user ``user``.

 Create a pgRouting compatible database
 -------------------------------------------------------------------------------